The Lasso with general Gaussian designs with applications to hypothesis testing: Main proof ingredients

-To conquer this issue, we resort to a smoothing argument.
+Instead, we resort to a smoothing argument.
 For penalized regression estimators with differentiable penalties, the subgradient $\bthat$ is a function of the estimate $\thetahat^f$.
-Indeed, $\bthat \in \partial \|\thetahat\|_1$ does not identify $\bthat$ from $\thetahat$ only due to the non-differentiability of the $\ell_1$-norm at inactive coordinates.
 Thus, for smooth procedures, the expression corresponding to Eq.~\eqref{eq:debiased-lasso-estimate-sg-form} is a deterministic\footnote{In particular, it has no dependence on the design $\bX$ except through $\thetahat$.} function only of the estimate.
 Thus, the replacement of the quantities in \eqref{eq:debiased-lasso-estimate-sg-form} by their fixed-design counterparts can be justified via analysis of the distribution of the estimate $\thetahat$ individually.
-To leverage this simplification under smoothness, we introduce the $\alpha$-smoothed Lasso, in which we replace the $\ell_1$-penalty by a smooth approximation in the original Lasso objective \eqref{EqnOrgRisk}.
-We prove a characterization of the $\alpha$-smoothed Lasso analogous to Theorem \ref{ThmLassoL2}, and use this to establish the success of the debiasing procedure corresponding to the smoothed estimator.
-Finally, we argue that the debiased Lasso estimate is well-approximated by the debiased $\alpha$-smoothed Lasso estimate for small enough smoothing parameter, allowing us to conclude Theorem \ref{ThmDBLasso}.
+The Lasso penalty $\| \mytheta\|_1$ is not smooth, so that $\widehat \bt$ is not a deterministc function of $\thetahat$.
+To handle this, we introduce the $\alpha$-smoothed Lasso, in which we replace the $\ell_1$-penalty by a smooth approximation in the original Lasso objective \eqref{EqnOrgRisk}.
+We prove a characterization of the $\alpha$-smoothed Lasso analogous to Theorem \ref{ThmControlLassoEst}, and use this to establish the success of the debiasing procedure corresponding to the smoothed estimator.
+Finally, we argue that the debiased Lasso estimate is well-approximated by the debiased $\alpha$-smoothed Lasso estimate for small enough smoothing parameter, and show that Theorem \ref{ThmDBLasso} follows.
 The details of this argument are provided in Appendix~\ref{SecPfControlDBLasso}.